 There’s certainly no shortage of imagination amongst Latin America’s TV production companies and movie-makers.
 Although Brazil’s 3% has been compared to The Hunger Games movie franchise, it’s proven to be so much more than this as it presents a bleak dystopian future that exemplifies the diversity of Latin America’s media production scene.

-So whilst there aren’t many Latin movies and TV shows that are featured amidst the online slots games at NJ Online Casinos just yet, it’s only a matter of time before all of this changes.
+So whilst there aren’t many Latin movies and TV shows that are featured amidst the best au online casinos just yet, it’s only a matter of time before all of this changes.

 Follow Sounds and Colours: Facebook / Twitter / Instagram / Mixcloud / Soundcloud / Bandcamp